All Episodes

 But you and I both know how much he likes sports.

-You know that he's looking to raise morale in a country and this is a perfect way to do it.
+You know that he's looking to raise morale in a country.

-So if you would listen I'm on Tim O'Reilly on this.
+Listen, I'm on Team O'Reilly on this.

-I think your idea is great and I'm glad that you agree with me that as soon as we can safely open up a an outdoor stadium even if it means temperature checks, gloves and masks, you're on board for that.
+And I'm glad that you agree with me that as soon as we can safely open up an outdoor stadium, even if it means temperature checks, gloves, and masks, you're on board for that.

 But it's got to be safe.

-So I when you have to do something like win World War II, you have to do it.
+So when you have to do something like win World War II, you have to do it.

-And so I am a very conservative fiscal guy as you know always have been.
+And so I am a very conservative fiscal guy, as you know, always have been.

 But we'll deal with it later.

-I asked him that when I did the radio interview with President Trump and I said can you get this debt under control in your second term if you're reelected he goes yes absolutely I can so it becomes a top priority once we defeat the pandemic but we have to defeat the illness it has to be done.
+I asked him that when I did the radio interview with President Trump, and I said, can you get this debt under control in your second term if you're re-elected?

 How do we deal with that?

-You just have to put it into perspective that you're you better go easy here.
+You just have to put it into perspective that you have to.

 You're going to get clobbered.

-Well I don't care you can't it's not a magic wand.
+It's not a magic wand.

-So the greater good has to take hold and you have to get Americans into a position where they're solvent and can buy food.
+And you have to get Americans into a position where they're solvent and can buy food.

-You know who did a great job with the highest percentage of of older people in the country one of the lowest rates of of death and contracting of the disease is Florida.
+With the highest percentage of older people in the country, one of the lowest rates of death and contracting of the disease is Florida.

 Right.